Souk El Gharb: The Battle of Souk El Gharb in September 1983

 Souk El-Gharb figured prominently in the Civil War years, but during this particular timeframe the town attracted worldwide attention due to the involvement of the United States Navy in the Mountain War, whose backdrop was the Israeli invasion of Lebanon in June 1982.
 On August 31, 1983, the Israel Defense Forces (IDF) unilaterally withdrew from the Chouf District located southeast of Beirut, thus removing the buffer between the Druze PLA and the Christian Maronite Lebanese Forces (LF) militias and triggered another round of brutal fighting.
 By September, the Druze PSP/PLA had defeated the LF in a series of engagements and gained control over most of the Chouf.
-However, in later stages of the battle, the Lebanese Army loyal to President Amin Gemayel's government relieved the LF and took over the positions that they had held onto to, thwarting the Lebanese Muslim militias' drive towards the presidential palace in the Baabda District, and into the Christian-controlled urban districts of East Beirut.
+In later stages of the battle, the Lebanese Army loyal to President Amin Gemayel's government relieved the LF and took over the positions that they had held onto in Chouf.

-Baabda lay downhill on the Beirut-Aley-Damascus highway, and any militia forces advancing from the south had to pass through Souk El Gharb in order to get into the Beirut-Aley road.
+Baabda lay downhill on the Beirut–Aley–Damascus highway, and any militia forces advancing from the south had to pass through Souk El Gharb in order to get into the Beirut–Aley road.
 Moreover, Souk El Gharb controlled a ridge that overlooked the key East Beirut districts of Baabda and Yarze, where were located the Presidential Palace and the Lebanese Ministry of Defense complex, respectively.
 From that ridge, Druze PLA artillery units had a point-blank light of sight to those areas.